localstack/docs/content/en/references/localstack-on-kubernetes.md

 Please refer to the [Quick Start guide](https://helm.sh/docs/intro/quickstart/)  if you wish to get running in just a few commands, otherwise the [Using Helm Guide](https://helm.sh/docs/intro/using_helm/) provides detailed instructions on how to use the Helm client to manage packages on your Kubernetes cluster.

-Some useful Helm Client commands are:
+Some useful Helm client commands are:

 -   View available charts: `helm search repo`
 -   Install a chart: `helm install <name> localstack/<chart>`